Grammar School Test – Complete Parents’ Guide on the 11+ Exam for Grammar School Entry

 What are Grammar Schools?

 A grammar school is a state-funded secondary school that primarily focuses on academic achievement for its pupils.
 Their origins date back to when schools were connected to monasteries, and their main focus was teaching Latin grammar, the language of academia.
 Those were called scolae grammaticales, hence their current name.

-Each grammar school accepts pupils into Year 7 based on the results of the 11+ or “11 plus” exam.
+Each grammar school accepts pupils into Year 7 based on the 11+ or “11 plus” exam results.
 Some of the grammar schools also take pupils into Year 8 or Year 9.
 However, to attend, children must sit through 12+ or 13+ exams, respectively.
-Parents should know that that grammar schools are very selective, and competition is high due to the fact that they do not charge fees.
-This is why children need to prepare well for the 11+ exam in order to be admitted.
+Parents should know that grammar schools are very selective, and competition is high because they do not charge fees.
+This is why children need to prepare well for the 11+ exam to be admitted.

 Grammar Schools Count

 At the present moment, there are approximately 3000 state-funded secondary schools in the UK.
 Out of these, only 164 are state grammar schools for 167,000 pupils.
 Some grammar schools accept both boys and girls, and some are only single-sex schools.

 The 164 grammar schools are distributed between 36 local English authorities.
 There are other 69 grammar schools in Northern Ireland, while there are none in Wales or Scotland.
 However, even if you do not live near a grammar school, your child can still be eligible to attend.

 Many grammar schools recruit from outside their catchment area.
 Some of them even offer boarding facilities.
 Research if your selected grammar school accepts children who do not live nearby since the majority of them give advantage to pupils within their domain.